akshat-shah-2003/Underwater-Sensor-Project/README.md

 ### Prerequisites

 - Basic understanding of wireless sensor networks
-- Programming knowledge in C++ or Python
+- Programming knowledge in Python and Jupyter notebook
-- Familiarity with simulation tools (NS-3, Aqua-Sim, MATLAB)
+- Familiarity with simulation tools

 ### Suggested Steps